Inclusion and diversity

 The final group we’re looking to support is the families of serving members of the armed forces.
 Where we have family members of service personnel employed, we will be flexible and accommodating to allow them to have time off before their loved one is deployed.
 We also work to transfer colleagues where they need to move elsewhere in the UK due to military reasons.

-We have recently been accredited as a ‘Disability Confident Employer’ (level 2).
+We are accredited as a ‘Disability Confident Employer’ (level 2).
 As a business, we are taking all of the core actions to be a Disability Confident employer.
 We offer activities to get the right people for our business and have programmes in place to keep and develop our disabled talent.

 In the UK, we have established a strong relationship with Remploy and Shaw Trust, who help us find skilled and dedicated people with disabilities to work with us.
 We also provide a work experience programme for disabled children through the British mobility charity, Whizz-Kidz.

-We are also a member of Business Disability Forum which provides support and expertise in building disability-smart organisations to improve business performance by increasing confidence, accessibility, productivity and profitability.
-They do this by bringing together business people, disabled opinion leaders and government to understand what needs to change if disabled people are to be treated fairly so that they can contribute to business success, to society and to economic growth.
+We have a partnership with the Business Disability Forum, which provides support and expertise in building disability-smart organisations to improve business performance by increasing confidence, accessibility, productivity and profitability.
+They do this by bringing together business people, disabled opinion leaders and government to understand what needs to change if disabled people are to be treated fairly, so that they can contribute to business success, to society and to economic growth.

 Many older people wish to remain in work or semi-retirement and our customers value older people's experience.
 In the UK, we include people of all ages in our apprenticeship, A-Level and graduate programmes, giving them the opportunity to develop their careers.